harjassinghchd/vinter-meteomatics/README.md

 The models file includes the instructions for creating the tables, and the schema file is included to make data handling easier.

+One good thing about the database schema is that it is easy and intuitive to follow.
+That being said, we can probably develop a more efficient schema to reduce API calls given that 'all' paramaters are a superset of 'wind', 'temperature' and 'misc'.

+Further additions can be made to encrypt the API keys/provide a sample config file instead of exposing private credentials.

+Also, a few data validation functions are present, but more can be added to ensure integrity of the data received from the Meteomatics API prior to storing it in the database.

 Hope you enjoy playing around with the API!